 Over the years, DEI priorities have shifted from merely fulfilling legal obligations like collecting EEO-1 data and monitoring affirmative action programs to becoming a fundamental, ubiquitous part of an organization.
 Nowadays, a company’s commitment to DEI extends throughout its policies, processes, and training programs.

 Even the acronym DEI has evolved — alternatives include DEIB (DEI plus belonging), DEIA (DEI plus accessibility), and JEDI (DEI plus justice).
-DEI, however, continues to be the most common.
+Which acronym you choose can signal priorities.

 Each core concept of DEI addresses a distinct organizational function or characteristic, and understanding each one is essential to creating an ideal company culture.